ccs1201/ccs-dispatcher-starter/README.md

 ### Entity Event Publishing

-The library provides automatic event publishing for JPA entities through the `@EntityEventPublishes` annotation and `MessageDispatcherEntityListener`.
+The library provides automatic event publishing for JPA entities through the `@EntityEventsPublish` annotation and `MessageDispatcherEntityListener`.
 This feature allows you to automatically publish events when entities are created or updated.

 #### Configuration